 2. Financial control: The business has a significant investment in the equipment employees use to complete their work and covers necessary expenses.
 Independent contractors pay for their own equipment and business expenses and will typically have an opportunity for profit or loss.
 Independent contractors are also free to work for multiple businesses at one time.

 3. Relationship: If the business provides benefits, those are available to employees and not contractors.
-The relationship between the business and employee is seen as indefinite, while a contractor may be hire for a fixed period or be performing services that aren’t key business activities.
+The relationship between the business and employee is seen as indefinite, while a contractor may be hired for a fixed period or be performing services that aren’t key business activities.

 Let’s look at some examples to see how those arrangements play out in real businesses.